Queens, Earls and Tories: Daytime Crawl of Hornsey, Crouch End, Crouch Hill and Harringay

 Real ales: Caledonian Deuchars IPA; Exmoor Dark; Hackney Brewery New Zealand Pale Ale; London Fields Hackney Hopster; and Shoreditch Triangle are usually available here.

-Read more about Earl Haig Hall, Crouch End
+Read more about the Earl Haig Hall, Crouch End

 Directions to next pub: On leaving the pub, retrace your steps to the Queens, turn left and walk up Tottenham Lane to the pedestrian crossing just beyond the clock tower.
 Cross over the road (called Crouch Hill) and walk up Crouch End Hill to...